A note about Harlem: If you're not hesitant regarding New York City in general, you need not be

 Voodoo Jazz Groove Hooptidoo Band on Wednesdays; Tyrone Govan's Top Secret

-holds down R&B, Jazz, Blues (and guitar antics) on Thursdays, and John
+holds down R&B, Jazz, and Blues on Thursdays, and John

 Cooksey swings with his Spontaneous Combustion quartet on Mondays with